Midnight in the Garden of Good and Evil (film): Filming locations

 John Kelso is shown being welcomed by Mrs. Baxter to the Italianate house at 2 East Taylor Street — the 1880-built former home of Hugh Comer (1842–1900), president of Central of Georgia Railroad, on the square's northeastern ward.
-Kelso does not stay there in the movie, however; his carriage-house apartment was built on a soundstage in Burbank, California.
-Window shots from inside the carriage house were filmed across from 115 East Jones Street, which Joe Odom was looking after for its owner, who was in New York.
+Kelso does not stay there in the movie, however; his carriage-house apartment was built on a soundstage in Burbank, California, with backdrops outside his windows provided by J. C. Backings.
+Establishing window shots from inside the carriage house were filmed across from 115 East Jones Street, which Joe Odom was looking after for its owner, who was in New York.
 (Odom's house, constructed by Eliza Jewett in 1847, was at 16 East Jones Street.)
 Kelso's six-month rental, shown at the end of the film, is 218 West Jones Street, which is now valued at over $1.15 million.

 The scenes at Sonny Seiler's offices were filmed at the Armstrong House, 447 Bull Street, south of Monterey Square and close to the northern edge of Forsyth Park.
 John Bouhan was one of the partners of Bouhan, Williams & Levy, which moved into Armstrong House in 1970.
 Bouhan died the following year, but his dog, Patrick, was taken for daily walks by the law firm's porter, William Glover (James Moody), long after Bouhan's death.
 In 2017, Bouhan Falligant LLP moved to One West Park Avenue after developer Richard C. Kessler bought Armstrong House.
 Seiler retired just before the move.

-The courthouse scenes were filmed at the Tomochichi Federal Building and United States Courthouse, in the western trust lot of Wright Square.
+The courthouse exterior seen in the movie is the Tomochichi Federal Building and United States Courthouse, in the western trust lot of Wright Square; however, internal shots were filmed in Burbank.
 Dixie's Flowers, the flower shop Mandy works at, is in the northeastern tything lot of the square, at 6 East State Street.

-The residence used as The Lady Chablis' home is 418 East Liberty Street.
+The residence used as The Lady Chablis's home is 418 East Liberty Street.
 The Myra Bishop Family Clinic she walks to is at 311 Habersham Street, about 500 feet away.
+In the book, it is opposite Berendt's apartment at Forsyth Parkside.
+Myra's real last name is Pope.

 Kelso has breakfast (and an evening coffee with Mandy) at Clary's Cafe, at 404 Abercorn Street.
 Photos of the cast taken during down time from filming are hung by the door to the diner.

-The Married Women's Card Club is at 126 East Gaston Street, now known as Granite Hall and part of SCAD.
+The Married Woman's Card Club is at 126 East Gaston Street, now known as Granite Hall and part of SCAD.